 Five Maine Beers to Drink This Summer

-These beers from Pine Street State breweries pair perfectly with the beach or barbecue.
+These beers from Pine Tree State breweries pair perfectly with the beach or barbecue.

 The past year has been a hard day’s night.
 But there’s a gleam of light in this tunnel.
 The shadow of the pandemic has been illumined by vaccines and our collective effort to mask our smiles to save our neighbors.
 And it’s not just the metaphoric light of science and goodwill—the summer solstice has also just drenched our fog-clouded minds with sunshine.

 I can think of nothing more profound in its simplicity, more able to imbue the world with a glint of normalcy, than kicking back in a beach chair with an effervescent summer ale.
 Maine now boasts more breweries per capita than any other state.
 With 156 brew houses churning out beer in the Pine Tree State, the drink choices for backyard lobster bakes and dreamy afternoons at the beach are, at the very least, dizzying.
 Here are five Maine beers to revitalize the spirits as we soak in all the light we can see, and all that delicious glow on the horizon.

 1. Northern Lager, Oxbow Brewing Company

 Over the past five years the craft beer movement has seen a resurgence of clean lagers and pilsners as a reaction to the ubiquity of atomic-hopped double IPAs.
 And I’m all for it—especially on a hot day in July.
 Oxbow Brewing’s Northern Lager is a great representation of a craft lager.
 Poured from the can, it has a golden hue lively with carbonation bubbles.
 Soft graham cracker notes fill the nose of this beer, while the drinking experience is a quiet symphony of bready malt, a ping of hops, and a delicate bite in the finish from the lager yeast.